KeithLaker/KeithLaker.github.io/Workshops/movie-stream-story/deeper-analysis-movie-sales-data/deeper-analysis-movie-sales-data.md

  **NOTE:** Different regions organize their day numbers in different ways.
 Oracle Database provides session settings that allow you to control these types of regional differences.
 In Germany, for example, the week starts on Monday, so that day is assigned as day number one.

-1. Set our territory as being “America” by using the following command:
+1. Set our territory as being “United Kingdom” by using the following command:

     ```
     <copy>ALTER SESSION SET NLS_TERRITORY = "United Kingom";</copy>